Allana-Gibson/Personal-Projects/README.md

 #### Reasons for use:
 1. Hackers trying to access **personal data**.
 2. IT organizations attempting to troubleshoot **technical problems**.

+- I did this for educational research ONLY.

 ### Here is the source code of my program (in python):